Virtualizing pfSense with Hyper-V¶

 Basic Hyper-V Networking¶

-In order to virtualize pfSense we first need to create two Virtual Switches via Hyper-V Manager.
+To virtualize pfSense software, first create two Virtual Switches via Hyper-V Manager.
 In the Hyper-V Manager open Virtual Switch Manager from the Actions menu.
 Select Internal type of virtual switch and click Create Virtual Switch

 Name the newly added switch LAN and select private network.
 Click apply.